ansible-collections/community.sops/README.md

 <!-- List the versions of Ansible the collection has been tested with.
 Must match what is in galaxy.yml. -->

 - `devel`
-- latest 2.9 release
+- latest Ansible 2.9 release
-- latest 2.10 release
+- latest ansible-base 2.10 release

 We minimally require Ansible 2.9.10.
 The vars plugin requires ansible-base 2.10 or later.